The Petit Lenormand deck is available now. Limited stock

 The emotional bond goes through a crisis that is talked about a lot, sometimes without easing the suffering.

 On the sentimental level, this combination evokes a couple or a love story facing a critical moment: difficult breakup, imposed distance, revealed secret, betrayal, guilt, or heartbreak.
-Birds highlight the multiplying conversations: explanations, accusations, attempts to justify, messages sent late at night, requests for advice from loved ones.
+Birds highlight the multiplying conversations: explanations, accusations, attempts to justify, messages sent late at night, and requests for advice from loved ones.
 The Cross reminds us that the bond is already heavily tested and that some wounds will not heal immediately.
 The quintessence of Birds shows that replaying the scene over and over, in words or mentally, maintains the pain as much as it names it.
 With the Heart in the background, it is clear that the central question is not only what happened, but the fear of losing the love, trust, or self-esteem that was attached to it.

 Work and vocation